-Sarah Kate Ellis was named President and CEO of GLAAD in January 2014 after a successful career as an award-winning media executive and communications strategist.
+Sarah Kate Ellis was named President and CEO of GLAAD in early 2014 after a successful career as a media executive.

-In short order, Ellis has refocused GLAAD’s crucial advocacy to accelerate acceptance of the LGBT community through a variety of compelling and effective initiatives, campaigns and programs.
+In short order, Ellis refocused GLAAD’s crucial advocacy to accelerate acceptance of the LGBTQ community through a variety of compelling and effective initiatives, campaigns, and programs.

 Ellis co-authored a memoir with her wife, Kristen Ellis-Henderson, titled “Times Two, Two Women in Love and the Happy Family They Made,” released by Simon & Schuster.
 The autobiography chronicled their simultaneous pregnancies and road to motherhood.
 The two were featured on the groundbreaking “Gay Marriage Already Won” cover of TIME Magazine.
 They were the first same-sex couple to have their marriage ceremony performed in the Episcopal Church of New York State.

 Prior to joining GLAAD, Sarah Kate Ellis led national media brands, notably growing Real Simple into one of Time Inc.’s most respected and successful magazines.
 Her vision also transformed and energized leading media outlets including Vogue, InStyle, New York, and House & Garden.
 She served as Senior Vice President of Global Marketing at Martini Media, a digital firm specializing in online branding, public relations and marketing.

 She earned seven MIN Awards for marketing innovation, two President’s Awards, and MIN’s Sales Executive Team of the Year award in 2012.

 As co-chair of OUT at Time Inc., she led programming to spotlight the diversity of the LGBTQ community and educated the organization’s straight allies on a wide range of LGBTQ issues.